-We exist to encourage friendship and companionship amongst retired Professional and Business men.
+We exist to encourage friendship and companionship amongst retired Professional and Business men and are celebrating our 50th anniversary this year.
 We meet monthly at Bristol Golf Club for lunch followed by a speaker.
 We are not an organisation that exists to raise funds for charity, but we do voluntarily support a selected charity each year.

-We hold three ladies lunches a year at local restaurants and a black tie dinner at Thornbury Castle.
-We also arrange an annual coach holiday for members and wives.
-To find out more please phone our secretary Peter Frost.
+We also hold two or three ladies lunches a year at local restaurants.
+To find out more please phone or email our secretary Stan Rodliffe.

 The Christmas Lights Association was formed in 1991 with the sole purpose of continuing the provision of a Christmas Lights display in Thornbury.

 It supports a small band of volunteers who give their time in all winds and weathers to maintain, repair, erect and take down the lights display that Thornbury has enjoyed for countless years!